Archie Harrison Is Reportedly A Happy Baby, And Here’s The Reason

-As Archie Harrison Mountbatten Windsor nears three and a half months old, new information is coming out on the newest addition to the Sussex squad, and all of it speaks well of the little munchkin.
+As Archie Harrison Mountbatten Windsor nears 3-and-a-half-months-old, new information is coming out on the latest addition to the Sussex squad, and all of it speaks well of the little munchkin.

 “He’s a happy baby,” a source close to the Sussexes told People.